Dilijorwen/ChatGPT-TG-Bot/README.md

 The bot has commands /help.
 It will show all the existing commands.
 The /dice command will toss a hexagonal die.
-The /image {Text} command will generate a picture in the specified promt, but will do it poorly.
+The /image {Text} command will generate a picture in the specified prompt, but will do it poorly.
 Just typing any message will get you a GPT response.

 The git.env file has all the project settings.
 Change the name of the file to ".env"